Guilherme Torres: Deportivo La Coruña

 On 16 July 2016, Guilherme Torres was loaned to La Liga club Deportivo de La Coruña for one year, with a buyout clause.

 Backed by the coaches’ trust, he went on to enjoy a brilliant first season in La Liga, becoming a regular in the Deportivo roster and convincing the Spaniards to activate his Udinese release clause of €4.5 million at the end of the season.

-After being a regular starter, Dépor activated his clause and he signed a permanent four-year contract with the club.
+After being a regular starter, Dépor activated Guilherme's buy clause on 15 June 2017 and he signed a permanent four-year contract with the club.

-Guilherme performed poorly in the 2015/2016 campaign and thus was unable to prevent Deportivo from suffering relegation.

-Unwilling to take a step down to the Segunda Division, the midfielder searched for a way out from the Spanish club, finally sealing a transfer to Greek giants Olympiacos.

 Olympiacos

-On 17 August 2018, Guilherme Torres signed a three years contract with Superleague club Olympiacos after completing a €3 million transfer fee.
+On 17 August 2018, Guilherme Torres signed a three years contract with Super League club Olympiacos after completing a €3 million transfer fee.
 His contract, which ran until 2021, was worth €750,000 per year.
 On 31 March 2019, he scored with a header his first goal for the championship from close range to convert Kostas Fortounis’s cross, in a 2–1 home win game against Atromitos.

 On 8 April 2019, Guilherme Torres scored with a header after Kostas Fortounis skipped past a Panetolikos defender before crossing for the Brazilian midfielder in a 5–0 away hammering win against Panetolikos.
 A week later he scored a brace in a 4–0 home win game against Xanthi, the first coming in the 10th minute as the Brazilian headed in a Kostas Fortounis corner, and the second six minutes later as he side-footed home from Omar Elabdellaoui’s cross with a shell-shocked Xanthi struggling to contain the in-form home side.